Robert Ernest Anderson

 The 1910 U. S. Census taken on May 2, 1910, shows Gulick Anderson (age 63) born in Norway to Norwegian-born parents having emigrated in 1856 and a naturalized citizen is a general farmer owing his farm and living in Highland Twp., Iowa Co., WI.
 Living with him is his wife of 33 years, Margaret Anderson (age 54) born in Wisconsin to Norwegian-born parents, with 6 of the 12 children born to her still alive.
 Also living there are his children, both unmarried: Lewis Anderson (age 19) born in Wisconsin to Norwegian and Wisconsin-born parents who is a farm laborer on the home farm; and Daniel Anderson (age 12) born in Wisconsin to Wisconsin-born parents.

-The 1910 U. S. Census taken on April 15, 1910, shows Henry Olson (age 49) born in Wisconsin to Norwegian-born parents is a farmer owning his own farm in Pleasant Valley Twp., Eau Claire Co., WI.
+The 1910 U. S. Census taken on April 15, 1910, shows Henry Olson (age 49) born in Wisconsin to Norwegian-born parents is a Farmer owning his own farm and is living in Pleasant Valley Twp., Eau Claire Co., WI.
 Living with him is his wife of 19 years, Mary Olson (age 35) born in Norway to Swedish and Norwegian-born parents, who has 8 of the 9 children born to her still living.
 Their children living at home, all unmarried and born in Wisconsin to Wisconsin and Norwegian-born parents: Selia Olson (age 15); Tilman Olson (age 12) a farmer on home farm; Willie Olson (age 10) a farmer on home farm; Ester G. Olson (age 8); Melvin J. Olson (age 6); Clarence R. Olson (age 5); Henry O. Olson (age 2); and Margret R. Olson (age 1).
-Also living there is Henry Olson's widowed mother-in-law, Sahlin (age 66) born in Norway to Norwegian-born parents, whose only child born to her is still alive.
+Also living there is Henry Olson's widowed mother-in-law, Taran Nilson? (age 66) born in Norway to Norwegian-born parents, whose only child born to her is still alive.

 Harriet Marie Olson was born August 20, 1917, near Cleghorn, Pleasant Valley Twp., Eau Claire Co., WI.

-Robert Ernest Anderson was born March 25, 1918, in Eau Claire, Eau Claire Co., WI.
+Robert Ernest "Bob" Anderson was born March 25, 1918, in Eau Claire, Eau Claire Co., WI.

 The 1920 U. S. Census taken on January 10, 1920, shows Louis H. Anderson (age 29) born in Wisconsin to Norwegian and Wisconsin-born parents is a real estate dealer renting his home at 522 Union Street, Ward 4, Eau Claire, Eau Claire Co., WI.
 Living with him is his wife Edna Anderson (age 24) born in Wisconsin to Canadian and Wisconsin-born parents.
 Also living there are their children: Ruth Anderson (age 3-11/12) and Robert Anderson (age 1-9/12), both born in Wisconsin.